QualiSystems/devguide_source/_shells/8.1.0/customizing-shells.md

 CloudShell provides two ways to customize attributes, which differ depending on the attribute's usage:

 * **Customizing an existing shell**: Use this option when the attributes are related to a specific device but are not relevant to other shells.
 This is done by manually editing the shell’s *shell-definition.yaml* file.
-* **Associating custom attributes with a shell that is installed in CloudShell**: Use this option when the additional attributes are deployment-related and required in multiple shells.
+* **Associating custom attributes with a shell that is installed in CloudShell**: Use this option when the additional attributes are deployment-related and relevant to multiple resources of different shells.
 For example, the Execution Server Selector attribute.

 The second option of associating custom attributes with an already installed shell is done either via CloudShell Portal or by calling the [SetCustomShellAttribute]({{site.baseurl}}/shells/{{pageVersion}}/deploying-to-production.html#SetCustomShellAttributeUsingAPI) API method.
 For additional information on this method, see [Deploying to Production]({{site.baseurl}}/shells/{{pageVersion}}/deploying-to-production.html).

-**Important:** Deleting a 2nd Gen shell’s default attributes that come with the standard is not supported.
+**Important:** Deleting a 2nd Gen shell’s default attributes (those that come with the standard) is not supported.
 It is also not possible to customize a 2nd Gen shell’s data model (families and models) and its structure, which is as defined in the shell standard the original shell is based on.

 ### Adding or modifying attributes in a shell’s root